-To prevent defects from happening in the first place, you must use checklists or punch out lists as part of your project management.
-These checklists will highlight the highest risk issues and have a process in place to eliminate those issues over time.
+To prevent defects from occurring in the first place, it's essential to use checklists or punch lists as part of your project management process.
+These tools help identify high-risk issues early and establish a system to eliminate them over time.

 The eight steps of our Hotspot Improvement Process will help you shrink your construction punch lists.